aekari/ATM-Simulator/README.md

 ![](https://i.imgur.com/AgjaXE1.png)

-ATM $imulator is a project I worked on within the first couple weeks of learning back end development.
+ATM $imulator is the first mini project I worked on within the first week of learning Java.
 I chose to include menu styling and text justification (center text, justify left, justify right) in this initial project which was an unessessary feature as far as functionality, but I was able to better understand some of the more abstract Java/object-oriented programming concepts by doing it.

 Functionality-wise, the withdraw/deposit and update/address methods calculate and output the updated balance accurately, which is what you'd want and exspect from an ATM: